CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 ## Available frameworks

-There are many frameworks for doing multi-GPU and multi-node computing.
-Some frameworks are tightly coupled to a specific machine learning framework, such as PyTorch `DistributedDataParallel`, DeepSpeed or TensorFlow's `tf.distribute.Strategy`, while others are more general like Horovod.
+There are many frameworks for doing multi-GPU and multi-node machine learning.
+Some frameworks are tightly coupled to a specific framework, such as PyTorch `DistributedDataParallel`, DeepSpeed or TensorFlow's `tf.distribute.Strategy`, while others are more general, for example Horovod.

-Independent of which framework you pick, pay attention to what approach is used to launch the jobs.
-For example Horovod always uses MPI, while DeepSpeed can be configured to use MPI or its own parallel launcher.
+Independent of which framework you pick, pay attention to the approach used to launch jobs.
+For example with Horovod it is common to use MPI, while DeepSpeed can be configured to use MPI or its own parallel launcher.
 In some frameworks, the launching mechanism may also vary depending on if you are running a single- or multi-node job.

 All frameworks should use [NCCL](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/overview.html)